TheDahv/dahvsite/src/posts/thinking-about-your-next-job.md

 This describes three things:

-- what the company cares about
+- What the company cares about
-- what you care about
+- What you care about
-- how important it is to you that these things align
+- How important it is to you that these things align

 I want to start with the last point.
 I think of this as a spectrum, and each end you statements like have:

-- “this job is my life”
+- “This job is my life”
-- “this job is just a job”
+- “This job is just a job”

 You probably had an emotional response to one or the other.
 You need to understand that either is perfectly valid and acceptable in the right context.